cardmeister/cardmeister.github.io/README.md

 ![](https://i.imgur.com/D9qFMP5.jpg)

-Note: The Diamond court image is not suitable to be used for Spades, Hearts and Clubs because the top-half of cards are rotated 180 degrees to create the bottom-half, and only the Diamond makes a valid image when rotated 180 degrees
+Note: The Diamond court image is not suitable to be used for Spades, Hearts and Clubs because the top-half of cards are rotated 180 degrees to create the bottom-half, and only the Diamond makes a valid image (see card center) when rotated 180 degrees

 ![](https://i.imgur.com/t3jR5bz.jpg)